CAD-Booster/SolidDNA/README.md

     3. Your result files will appear in your code folder under "bin/Debug/net48".
 There will be a DLL file for each of your projects and a copy of the SOLIDWORKS DLL files you used will also appear here.
 8. Register your add-in:
     1. A SOLIDWORKS add-in is not an EXE file that you can run.
 You create a DLL file and tell SOLIDWORKS that it needs to look inside that add-in for a class that implements SolidAddIn.
 It uses the Windows Registry for this, so we need to add our add-in to the Registry.
-    2. Download the code for our [Add-in Installer](https://github.com/CAD-Booster/solidworks-api/tree/master/Tools/Addin%20Installer), open the solution, build it and copy the resulting EXE to a handy location like your desktop or project folder.
-    3. Run the EXE
+    2. Run the [Add-in Installer](https://github.com/CAD-Booster/solidworks-api/tree/master/Tools/).
+We added the exe to the project so you don't have to compile it youself.
     4. Click the second Browse button and select your project DLL files in "bin/Debug/net48".
     5. Click Install.
 This runs a tool called RegAsm, which identifies the public classes inside your DLL that need to be added to the Windows Registry.
 It also adds a key to add your add-in to the list of SOLIDWORKS add-ins.
 You can read more [here](https://github.com/CAD-Booster/solidworks-api/tree/master/Tools/Addin%20Installer).
-    6. Later: click Uninstall to remove your add-in again.
-Always do this before making big changes like renaming your add-in or plugin or changing a GUID, or you'll mess up your registry and the add-in may not start.
+    6. Later: click Uninstall to remove your add-in again. **Always do this before making big changes** like renaming your add-in or plugin or changing a GUID, or you'll mess up your registry and the add-in may not start.
 9. Run your add-in:
-    1. If you now start SOLIDWORKS, your add-in should start as well!
+    1. If you now start SOLIDWORKS, your add-in should start as well.
 Pretty cool, right?
     2. If the add-in does not start, check the list of add-ins to make sure it's enabled.
     3. If you enable the add-in, close the add-ins window and the checkbox gets unchecked again, there was some sort of error and the add-in did not start correctly.
 9. Debug your add-in: